yoink00/tplight/README.md

 # tplight
-Control the TP-LINK LB130 with Go
+Control the TP-LINK LB130 IOT Lightbulb with Golang.